(Updated December 9, 2025)

 Propagating and broadcasting transactions

 When a new transaction occurs, some nodes propagate it to other nodes in the network.
 This process ensures that all nodes have access to the most up-to-date information, allowing for synchronization of the ledger across the network.
-When a transaction occurs on Algorand, relay nodes work to propagate the data across the network.
+On Algorand, Repeaters propagate the data across the network.

 Participating in consensus